Rebecca-Jones01/National-Basketball-Association-NBA-report/README.txt

 Hmisc
 pROC

-R markdown used to generate the final pdf report.
+R markdown was used to generate the final pdf report.

 Contents of the report